 James has worked in the cultural field for over 25 years, and his career started at the then National Museum of Science and Technology in Ottawa.
 Before joining OTM, James served as the Supervisor, Collections and Exhibits with the Region of Waterloo Museums.
 There, he oversaw the team that developed immersive and hands-on exhibits for the new Waterloo Region Museum, the largest community museum in Ontario.
 Prior to returning to Canada, he served as Director of Project Management for the Boston Children's Museum during a major expansion and produced exhibits and media at the Connecticut Historical Society.

 James’ professional experience also includes working at several design consultancies, the Canadian Heritage Information Network, and teaching at the University of Waterloo.

 James holds a Master of Arts in Museum Exhibition Planning and Design from The University of the Arts, as well as a Bachelor of Industrial Design from Carleton University.
 An ‘army brat’, he has lived throughout Canada, in Australia, the former West Germany, as well as various places in the United States.
 James grew up in Ottawa, and his family continues to live there.

 Ann Robinson grew up near Metcalfe on a farm on Bank Street, and now resides in Marvelville with her family.
 She worked for the Land Registry Office for 20 years serving the public as a clerk, dealing with land registration documents.
-She was hired on to do data entry at the museum in 2007 and has since become [artefact herself] (haha!) the full time office administrator for the museum.
+She was hired on to do data entry at the museum in 2007 and has since become [artefact herself] (haha!) the full time administrative and exhibit officer for the museum.